 Long Story Short Coorong Suicide Prevention Network A Community Grant recipient, via the Regional Arts Fund, as managed by Country Arts SA.
 The Long Story Short project involved identifying local community stories and storytellers through a series of gatherings and meetings with regional men and community groups throughout the Coorong region.
 The objective was to […]ViewCase Studies

-Printmaking workshop in Florence (with the Printmaking Sisters) Lizzie Horne attended 60 hours of guided practice in waterless lithography and non-toxic aluminium etching at the Il Bisonte print studio in Florence, representing her community as the inaugural winner of the Helen Dangar Memorial Art Bursary announced last year.
-Ms. Horne had the opportunity to build […]ViewRegional Arts Australia News
+Printmaking workshop in Florence (with the Printmaking Sisters) A Quick Response Grant recipient, via the Regional Arts Fund, as managed by Regional Arts NSW.
+Lizzie Horne attended 60 hours of guided practice in waterless lithography and non-toxic aluminium etching at the Il Bisonte print studio in Florence, representing her community as the inaugural winner of […]ViewRegional Arts Australia News

 Regional Arts Australia sends out a bi-monthly newsletter, keeping you up to date with what we have been doing, including activities, research, ideas and discussion, as well as keeping you posted on what else is happening in regional Australia, and how you can get involved.
-Have a read of our August 2018 Newsletter here, which includes: […]ViewInterviews
+Have a read of our November 2018 Newsletter here, which includes: […]ViewCase Studies

 - The Regional Arts Fund is an Australian Government program that supports sustainable cultural development in regional and remote communities in Australia.

 - As a supporter member of the Indigenous Art Code we are committed to the principles of ethical trade in Indigenous visual art as set out in the Code.

 Regional Arts Australia acknowledges the traditional Custodians of land throughout Australia and we pay our respect to their Elders, past, present and emerging.